CapnOdin/GridGUI/docs/Classes/GridGUI.md

 #GridGUI
 <figure markdown="1">
-A class used as a namespace to protect the lib and a user's script from unintented name hijacking.
+A class used as a namespace to protect the lib and a user's script from unintended name hijacking.
 </figure>
 ---
 ##Members

 ####Background

-> **desc**: Used in the handeling of controls that have been registered as background
+> **desc**: Used in the handling of controls that have been registered as background

 > **type**: string